GewelsJI/DGNet/README.md

     <img src="assest/DGNetFramework.png"/> <br />
     <em>
     Figure 2: Overall pipeline of the proposed DGNet, It consists of two connected learning branches, i.e., context encoder and texture encoder.
     Then, we introduce a gradient-induced transition (GIT) to collaboratively aggregate the feature that is derived from the above two encoders.
-Finally, a neighbor connected decoder (NCD [1]) is adopted to generate the prediction.
+Finally, a neighbor-connected decoder (NCD [1]) is adopted to generate the prediction.
     </em>
 </p>